janboddez/import-bookmarks/README.md

 ### Important
 **Post dates** are set to the date the bookmark was created.
 Monthly archives, etc., work just fine.

 **Duplicated entries** are not detected.
 A **possible use case** would be to periodically 'dump' all browser bookmarks into WordPress, then clear all of them from your browser—rinse, repeat.
+(However, if you *did* want to import the same link twice, like with a different title, that would be perfectly fine.)

 ### Advanced: Modifying the Format of Imported Bookmarks
 Use the `import_bookmarks_post_content` filter to **customize imported bookmarks' markup** with only minimal PHP code.
 (Other than that, bookmarks, like all other posts, will be styled by your theme's CSS file[s].)